 - Avoiding alcohol or other substances that might trigger anxiety

 - Avoiding caffeine

-While these things might not trigger your anxiety, they are often contributors to worsening the side effects for anxiety and will contribute to feelings of irritability, shortness of breath, stress and restlessness.
+While these factors might not trigger your anxiety, they are often contributors to worsening the side effects and will heighten feelings of irritability, shortness of breath, stress, and restlessness.

 To find out more about how Tikvah Lake Recovery can help you or a loved one overcome an anxiety disorder and take back control of your life, contact us today.
 We are here and ready to help.